darshgupta548-ops/AutoMail/README.md

 #### Video Demo: <URL HERE>

-This project is being prepared for the CS50x final project submission and will require a recorded demo video before final submission to edX.

 ## Overview

 AUTO-MAIL is an automated responsive mail generator for event-based institutional email.
 It is designed for communities such as college clubs, event organizers, and student organizations that need polished communication quickly without manually rewriting the same announcements from scratch.
 The core problem is that event planning already creates a lot of communication work: posters, WhatsApp announcements, venue details, registration links, and last-minute schedule updates.
 Turning all of that into a clean email still takes time, and if the messaging is not carefully maintained it can feel inconsistent, rushed, or low quality.